dhanekom/auth_api/README.md

 - Delete users (admin users only)

 ## Setup
-- Step 1: Download and install [Go](https://go.dev/doc/install) (requires Go 1.22 or higher)
+- Step 1: Download and install [Go](https://go.dev/doc/install) (requires Go 1.22 or higher).
-- Step 2: Clone this git repo
+- Step 2: Clone this git repo.
-- Step 3: Setup a Postgres DB (e.g using Docker)
+- Step 3: Setup a Postgres DB (e.g using Docker).
-- Step 4: Run all the *.up.sql scripts in sequence on the Postgres DB
+- Step 4: Run all the *.up.sql scripts in sequence on the Postgres DB.
 - Step 5: Configure environment variables - All configuration is done using environment variables.

-The application supports .env files(see a sample .env file below)
+The application supports .env files(see a sample .env file below).

 ```